nater1067/nater1067.github.io/_posts/2018-01-02-recommended-tech-stack.markdown

 than finding NodeJS or especially Scala developers.

-I choose between either [NodeJS with Express](https://expressjs.com/) or the [Scala Play Framework](https://www.playframework.com/) for backend projects that require performance.
+I choose between either [NodeJS with Express](https://expressjs.com/) or the [Scala Play Framework](https://www.playframework.com/) for back-end projects that require performance.
 Both languages support asynchronous programming models, a crucial feature when creating performant software.
 I typically build these as microservices, because I find that larger NodeJS and Scala applications tend to get messy and are hard to collaborate on.